Symmetry conditions for spacetime observability of wave equations on the torus: Observable symmetry condition

-In this part, we prove the following result. \begin{proposition}[Controllability implies OSC] If the system \eqref{eq: wave-eq} is exactly controllable on some observation set $G\subset [0,T]\times \T$, then for any non-trivial pair $(A,B)$, $G$ does not obey the \blackhyperref{def:OSC}{$({\rm OSC})$}. \end{proposition} \begin{proof} We argue by contradiction.
-Suppose that there are two non-trivial sets $A, B$ such that
+Based on the conservation law, one has the following. \begin{proposition}[Controllability implies OSC] Let $T>0$ and let $G\subset [0,T]\times [0, 2\pi]$ be a measurable set.
+If the system \eqref{eq: wave-eq} is exactly controllable, then $G$ satisfies \blackhyperref{def:OSC}{$({\rm OSC})$}. \end{proposition} \begin{proof} We argue by contradiction.
+Suppose that for some non-trivial pair $(A, B)$, the set $G$ is ($A, B; T$)-observable symmetric.
+According to Proposition \ref{prop-sym-conser}, we know that for any initial state $(u_0,u_1)\in H^1(\T)\times L^2(\T)$ and for any force $f\in L^2((0, T)\times \T)$ one has a conserved quantity $I(t)=I(0)$ for every $t\in [0, T]$, where